starlitriver/starlitriver.github.io/content/mathematics/2 degree polynomial.md

 $f(x)=ax^2+bx+c$
 where a b c are constants
-the x coordinate of the vertex is $\dfrac{-b}{2a}$ find the x intercepts by substituting y as 0
+the x coordinate of the vertex is $\dfrac{-b}{2a}$ find the x-intercepts by substituting y as 0

-## vertex form
+## turning point form
 $f(x)=a(x-h)^2+k$
 where $a$, $h$ and $k$ are constants
 $(h,k)$ is the turning point of the equation